Victoria, British Columbia: Climate

 Victoria averages just 26 cm of snow annually, about half that of Vancouver.
 Roughly one third of winters see virtually no snow, with less than 5 cm falling during the entire season.
 When snow does fall, it rarely lasts long on the ground.
 Victoria averages just two or three days per year with at least 5 cm of snow on the ground.
 Every few decades Victoria receives very large snowfalls including the record breaking 100 cm of snow that fell in December 1996.
 That amount places Victoria 3rd for biggest snowfall among major cities in Canada.

-With 2,193 hours of bright sunshine annually during the last available measurement period, Victoria was the second sunniest city in British Columbia after Cranbrook.
+With 2,193 hours of bright sunshine annually during the last available measurement period, Victoria is effectively tied with Cranbrook as the sunniest city in British Columbia.
 In July 2013, Victoria received 432.8 hours of bright sunshine, which is the most sunshine ever recorded in any month in British Columbia history.

 Victoria's equable climate has also added to its reputation as the "City of Gardens".
 The city takes pride in the many flowers that bloom during the winter and early spring, including crocuses, daffodils, early-blooming rhododendrons, cherry and plum trees.
-Every February there is an annual "flower count" in what for the rest of the country and most of the province is still the dead of winter.
+Every March, the annual Greater Victoria Flower Count kicks off while the rest of the country and most of the province is still in the dead of winter.

 Due to its mild climate, Victoria and its surrounding area (southeastern Vancouver Island, Gulf Islands, and parts of the Lower Mainland and Sunshine Coast) are also home to many rare, native plants found nowhere else in Canada, including Quercus garryana (Garry oak), Arctostaphylos columbiana (hairy manzanita), and Canada's only broad-leaf evergreen tree, Arbutus menziesii (Pacific madrone).
 Many of these species exist here, at the northern end of their range, and are found as far south as southern California and parts of Mexico.

 Non-native plants grown in Victoria include the cold-hardy palm Trachycarpus fortunei, which can be found in gardens and public areas of Victoria.
 One of these Trachycarpus palms stands in front of City Hall.